rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 The prominent tribal leader Birsa Munda's birth anniversary falls on 15th November.
 He was a freedom fighter and a leader of mass religious movement in late 19th century.
 The airport at Ranchi is named after him.
 For more details about Birsa Munda the readers may refer to the
 [wikipedia page](https://en.wikipedia.org/wiki/Birsa_Munda).
 Jharkhand state was inaugurated on November 15, 2000 to coincide with Birsa Munda's birth anniversary.
-It was carved mainly from Santhal Parganas and Chhotnagpur divisions of the then southern Bihar through Bihar State Reorganization bill.
+It was carved out of Santhal Parganas and Chhotnagpur divisions of the then southern Bihar through Bihar State Reorganization bill.

 Recently, during random browsing of youtube channels,  I came across a video on the state of primary and middle school education in Jharkhand.
 Most probably, the location of the school is somewhere in Palamau District.
-The video reveals the abject state of the state's primary and middle school education.
+The video reveals the abject state of the primary and middle school education in Jharkhand.
 The anchor presents the video in a local dialect of Hindi, which is difficult to comprehend in every detail.
 However, the video provides ample evidence of the state's apathy toward primary and secondary education even after 75 years of India's independence.

 Let me first dwell a bit on the video before focusing on the issues it brings out.
 The school featured in the video is a govt run middle school.
 It had an enrollment of 450, according to the school coordinator.
 The school employs four teachers against a sanctioned strength of eight.
-About 120 students are registered for class 8, but the classroom can hold just about 60 students.
-Hardly 40-45 students attend the school on any day.
+About 120 students are registered for class 8, but the capacity of the classroom hardly 60.
+According to a class teacher, only about 40-45 students attend the school on any day.
 The building and infrastructure are in an abysmal state.
-The infrastructure is a problem, and the building is too cluttered for a decent school.
+The class room is too cluttered with rickety benches and tables leaving no space for movements.
 Both daylight and ventilation are poor in the classroom.
 However, infrastructure is more of a resource problem.
-The state ministry of education can quickly solve it by a one-time act.
-The bigger problem is the poor training that the kids are getting in school.
+The state's ministry of education can quickly solve it by a one-time act.
+The bigger problem is the poor training that the kids are getting in the school.

 Out of 45 odd students, only one can successfully name the subjects in the syllabus for class 8.
 When asked about maths, one student told the anchor that he could do up to 30.
 The anchor assumed that the student had memorized tables for numbers